-How the Kennedy Dynasty Has Endured in the Wake of So Much Scandal
+All the Tragedy That Has Led to Belief in a Kennedy Family "Curse" - E!
+Online

 "I think about [my mother] and John all the time," Carolyn told Parade in 2011.
 "I constantly think about what she would have done or how she would have handled something, and the same with John.
 And so certainly when on the Cape or the Vineyard, which they both loved, they're with me all the time.
 Sometimes something specific will make me think of them.
 When I'm waterskiing with my son, it's exactly what I used to do with John.
 So it's a fun thing for me to remember and also to be in the present.
 I always ask myself what they'd do.
 I wish they were here so I could tell them what's happening, because I know it would make them laugh or they'd see it the way I do."

-JFK Jr.'s death, though one of the defining cultural tragedies of the 1990s, came just a year and a half after his cousin, Bobby Kennedy's son Michael LeMoyne Kennedy—a 39-year-old father of three—was killed in a skiing accident during a family vacation in Aspen, Colo.
+JFK Jr.'s death, though one of the defining cultural tragedies of the 1990s, came just a year and a half after his cousin, Bobby's son Michael LeMoyne Kennedy—a 39-year-old father of three—was killed in a skiing accident during a family vacation in Aspen, Colo.

-Michael was on skis, and without poles or a helmet, and tossing a football around when he hit a tree.
-His 10-year-old daughter Rory had been filming the family as they played around.
+Michael was on skis, and without poles or a helmet, and tossing a football around when he hit a tree on Dec.
+31, 1997.
+His 10-year-old daughter had been filming the family as they played around.

-Michael's sister Rory, then 29, rushed over and tried to give her big brother CPR, but he never regained consciousness—another loss in a life that started out defined by who was missing.
+Michael's sister Rory rushed over and tried to give her big brother CPR, but he never regained consciousness—another loss in a life that started out defined by who was missing.

 In addition to losing her dad before she was born, Rory had been 15 when her brother David Kennedy died of a drug overdose in a Florida hotel room in 1984.
 David was 28.
 He had been 13 when he was watching TV alone in a Los Angeles hotel room and saw the live coverage of his father's murder.